 - Translate these needs into technical characteristics and specifications.

 - Build and deliver a quality product or service by focusing everybody toward customer satisfaction.

 QFD was first applied in the Kobe shipyards in 1972 by Yoji Akao and his associates.
-It met with great success and was introduced to the United States by Don Clausing in the mid 1980s.
+It met with great success and was introduced to the United States by Don Clausing in the mid-1980s.
 Various United States companies (mostly automotive) have applied the principles of QFD to their product design process.
-By using QFD, Honda and Toyota were able to reduce the new product cycle time to two and a half to three years The U.S. car makers were on a cycle time of five years (late 80s to early 90s).
+By using QFD, Honda and Toyota were able to reduce the new product cycle time to two and a half to three years The U.S. carmakers were on a cycle time of five years (the late 80s to early 90s).
 QFD could be described as a concurrent engineering tool.
 QFD provides a graphic method of expressing relationships between customer wants and design features.
-It is a matrix that lists the attributes a customer wants and compares it to the design features (services that satisfy customer wants).
-The collection of customer wants and expectations are expressed through the methods available to most any organization: surveys, focus groups, interviews, trade shows, hot lines, etc. The house of quality is one technique to organize the data.
+It is a matrix that lists the attributes a customer wants and compares them to the design features (services that satisfy customer wants).
+The collection of customer wants and expectations are expressed through the methods available to most any organization: surveys, focus groups, interviews, trade shows, hotlines, etc. The house of quality is one technique to organize the data.
 The house of quality is so named because of the image used in its construction.
 The use of matrices is the key to the building of the house.
 The primary matrix is the relationship matrix between the customer needs or wants and the design features and requirements.

 - The left side of the house has the customer needs